jamiebeach/Engineering-Learning-2022/log.md

+### 2022-03-03
+- Haven't updated this log because I've been pretty distracted over the last week, but I've been continuing to work through the quetions in the exam prep from examtopics.
+Have also been continuing through the John Savill study cram.
+- Originally was supposed to have az104 exam today, but pushed it out to next week due to still not feeling fully comfortable with all the content.

 ### 2022-02-24
 - Found this https://pulse.microsoft.com/en/skill-forward-en/na/fa1-get-rewarded-for-gaining-tech-skills-and-free-certifications-at-the-microsoft-spring-skills-challenge/
 - Continued Exam Topics practice test.
 Each question takes a very long time as I'm also trying to make sure I fully understand the answer.
 Only about 10% through all 300+ questions there.